 “but after the operation, who would believe her, Doctor?” – Violet

-Aging and Decay
+Ageing and Decay

 “Suddenly, last summer, he wasn’t young anymore…” – Catharine

-Both Sebastian and his mother had a fear of aging.
+Both Sebastian and his mother had a fear of ageing.
 Gerascophobia suffuses all of Williams’ plays.
 Sufferers of the disorder experience natural age progression as decay – a slow motion torture.
 Akin to the way someone with a degenerative, incurable disease might feel.

 He had heart problems, and the incident preceding his death involves the man popping pills almost convulsively.
 As if to ward off the impending disaster – or else an omen of it.